Autoimmune Stories: How Sarah Reversed Her Thyroid Symptoms and Antibodies By 90%

 5. What made you decide to go beyond medication and primary care?

 For me it became a challenge.
 I was studying Nutritional Therapy and I wanted to start putting my knowledge into practice.
-I've always been scientifically minded so becoming my own hypothesis and case study was some geeky fun for me.
+I've always been scientifically minded so becoming my own case study was some geeky fun for me.
 As I've been unwell for some time, I also came to terms with the fact that I may be on thyroid medication for the rest of my life, even if I did go into clinical remission.

 6. Tell us about your journey to recovery.

 At first, it was clear what foods were causing me most grief: gluten, dairy, sugar, caffeine and alcohol.
 So I started eliminating these and exploring other food intolerances.
 But it was quite a journey to go 100% gluten free and this took some time, both mentally and into practice.
-I then went Paleo for two and a half years.
+I then went on a strict diet for two and a half years.
 Alongside this I tried Homeopathy and acupuncture and together this reduced my antibodies by around 50%.
 I eliminated H.pylori, supported my digestion and improved my sleep.
 By 2018 I left me job (reduced stress) took up yoga 2-3 x week and slept as much as I wanted.
 My antibodies came tumbling down again to a total of 80%.
 However, after having a baby in 2019 my antibodies in 2020 had crept back up again and I was half way back to where I had begun.
 Sleep deprivation, stress and bad habits came with the postpartum territory.
 But I knew to reduce my antibodies even further I needed to understand my body more.
 I discovered and dealt with SIBO and along with eliminating oats this brought my antibodies right back down again.
 My TG antibodies were in clinical remission and my TPO antibodies were down 90% and almost in remission at 44.

 7. What one thing did you learn that you’d like to pass on to others?